bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />
 </p>

-That&apos;s the left double quote and then this one over here creates the right double quote and then this one in here creates an mdash.
+<p>That&apos;s the left double quote and then this one over here creates the
+right double quote and then this one in here creates an mdash.
 In design typography is very important and rather than just, I could just put the straight up and down quotes but those don&apos;t look as good.
 And since I